eikek/county/README.md

     county("a.b").totalCount

 would return `3`.
 Modifying an inner node results in modifying all its children recursively.
-Thus the counters of all leaf reachable from the inner node are modified.
+Thus the counters of all leafs reachable from the inner node are modified.
 Once a leaf node has been initialized with a real counter, it stays a leaf node.
 It is not possible to add another node to it:

     county("a.b.1")             // creates three linked nodes 'a'->'b'->'1'.
 The last node is uninitialized